sfoteini/tribute-page/README.md

 # tribute-page
-A tribute page dedicated to Vincent Van Gogh for my first challenge in FreeCodeCamp!\n Responsive Web Design Certification - Project: Build a tribute page.
+A tribute page dedicated to Vincent Van Gogh for my first challenge in FreeCodeCamp!<br/>
+Responsive Web Design Certification - Project: Build a tribute page.
 You can see the webpage at https://codepen.io/sfoteini/pen/rNOQyQg